Categories

 • The Valley Of Gangala is a beautiful forested area.
 Paved paths allow for exploration of Okinawa’s jungle.

 • Kokusai Dori is the main street for souvenir shopping in Naha, and even offers a few pubs for refreshments.
+The street features an impressive Night Market – so this could be a good one to save for the evening.

 LOCAL WISDOM